CNIC-Proteomics/bioDataHub/README.md

 # Scripts for the Databases in the Proteomics Unit of CNIC

 ### Requirements:
-Python3 and the following Python packages:
+Python3 and the Python packages saved in the "requirements.txt" file
-- sys
-- os
-- logging
-- urllib.request
-- datetime
-- re
-- zipfile
-- json
-- from Bio import SwissProt
-- from Bio import SeqIO
-- from Bio.KEGG import REST

 ## Executions